Archdeacon Robin issues Tour de Stansted challenge

 “If anyone would like to join me for the whole journey, they would be most welcome.”

-The Archdeacon is raising funds for local church buildings as part of the annual Ride+Stride, the sponsored cycle ride and walk in September organised by the Friends of Essex Churches Trust.
+The Archdeacon is raising funds for local church buildings as part of the annual Ride+Stride, the sponsored cycle ride and walk in September 2018 organised by the Friends of Essex Churches Trust.
+Sponsorship will raise funds for church repairs and improvements.
+Support will be appreciated.

-Jeremy Beale, the Chairman of the Friends of Essex Churches Trust, commented:
+Jeremy Beale, the Chairman of the Friends of Essex Churches Trust, is grateful for Archdeacon Robin’s leadership, and he is looking forward to taking part in the ride himself at High Easter:

 “I am looking forward to getting my bike out and joining the Tour de Stansted for a stretch from High Easter.”

-Image: Archdeacon of Stansted, the Venerable Robin King, with trainer Steve Hasler (left) from St Mary’s Church, Saffron Walden.
+Image: Archdeacon of Stansted, the Venerable Robin King (right), from Bradwell near Braintree, with his trainer Steve Hasler, from St Mary’s Church, Saffron Walden.

-The Tour de Stansted is a sponsored cycle ride on Saturday 8 and Sunday 9 September to raise money for local church buildings.
+The Tour de Stansted is a sponsored cycling event on Saturday 8 and Sunday 9 September to raise funds for the repair of local church buildings of all denominations and for improvements to church buildings such as the installation of kitchens and lavatories.

 Robin King can be sponsored at www.justgiving.com/fundraising/robin-king3.

-The Tour will be part of the Friends of Essex Churches Trust Ride+Stride on September 8.
+The Tour is part of the Friends of Essex Churches Trust charity’s Ride+Stride, a sponsored cycle ride and walk, on September 8.
 For more information visit www.friendsofessexchurches.org.uk/ride-stride.

 They are planning on an average cycling speed of 12-14 mph, a five minute stop at each church, 30 minutes for lunch and 15 minutes for tea.